-With greater transparency, we aim to address the social and economic challenges in sourcing cereals, as well as the environmental issues, such as soil erosion, water quality degradation and biodiversity loss.
+With greater transparency, we aim to help address the social and economic challenges in sourcing cereals, as well as the environmental issues, such as soil erosion, water quality degradation and biodiversity loss.

-Restoring, renewing and regenerating ecosystems
+Restoring, renewing and regenerating ecosystems with partners

-Sourcing quality raw materials from healthy farms
+Sourcing quality raw materials

 We work hard to add value to agricultural lands in regions where we source crops, to complement the good work that farmers are already doing.

-Reconnecting and restoring major rivers in the US
+Restoring major rivers in the United States